 Divorce Fees in Nigeria

-The Family – generally speaking, it is less complex to file for a divorce where the couple do not have any children, where children are involved, the courts take extra care to ensure that the rights of the children are paramount, and therefore more steps are needed for the divorce, this adds to the complexity of the case and the lawyer uses this extra complexity as a basis to justify higher fees than if the couple had no children.
+Generally speaking, it is less complex to file for a divorce where the couple do not have any children.
+Where children are involved, the courts take extra care to ensure that the rights of the children are paramount, and therefore more steps are needed for the divorce.
+This adds to the complexity of the case and the lawyer uses this extra complexity as a basis to justify higher fees than if the couple had no children.

 So, those are some of the factors which come into play when estimating costs for a divorce in Nigeria.
 That being said, we conducted some research with the lawyers in our network and used this information to create a tool for estimating divorce fees if done with the lawyers in our network.
 You can try it out below: